 BLAIRE BARON Founder

 Los Angeles native, Blaire Baron began a professional career in theatre and television at age 20.
-While attending The New School in New York, she studied with legends, Geraldine Page and Estelle Parsons, performed on/off Broadway with The Roundabout Theater, Ensemble Studio Theater and Playwrights Horizons and played Kate Lange on The Guiding Light.
+While attending The New School in New York, she studied with legends Geraldine Page and Estelle Parsons, performed on/off Broadway with The Roundabout Theater, Ensemble Studio Theater and Playwrights Horizons and, and worked in daytime television.
 Blaire appears in over 50 films and TV series, including Seinfeld, Malcolm in the Middle, A League of Their Own and Fly Boys.

 In 2005, Blaire was invited to the first Youth Arts Professional Teacher Training by the Shakespeare Center of Los Angeles.
 She has directed theatre in underserved communities ever since.
 Blaire created The Hero Program: prevention education (K-8).
 The program was incorporated in 5 L.A. schools.
 Blaire launched the first Shakespeare Program at The Center for Early Education, LA and our Shakespeare for Social Justice Workshops, which have permeated the entire approach of the Shakespeare Youth Festival.